| Breaking

 does not mean the Nuremburg trials did not send powerful signals and

 highlight some very great evils.
+Those

 who would attempt to somehow ‘wish’ evil away by averting the gaze